Funcan/blog-template/public/posts/5-days-on-a-mac/post.md

 Brew seems alright, I've not done anything serious yet but it got me set up with the basics in short order.

+Sometimes my machine gets bogged down, the load average goes up >10 and everything feels slow, but I can't find a culprit.

+Finding out which app is making the god awful noise seems impossible without installing random extensions?

+Corporate security settings mean I need signed builds, so need to figure out how to sign my own builds for stuff like macdown.

+Window management, especially cmd+tab behaviour, seems dumb.
+Why can't I tab between terminals?
+That's like 90% of my day.

+Slack application is bloated and slow, though that's not mac-specific.
+I remember there being a good terminal slack client, need to find it again.

+Importing my vim config took longer than I liked, but it's working now, and I found a few extra plugins in the process.
+Should post about my VIM setup separately.

+Bash tab-complete customisations seem to work far lass well out-of-the-box than ubuntu, need to investigate more.